CHARLES DICKENS BIOGRAPHY

 He died at the age of fifty-eight, in 1870, prematurely old and broken down by strain and exhaustion.

-Novels, short stories, literary influences and themes
+Charles Dickens: novels, short stories, literary influences and themes

 Dickens wrote fourteen novels, all characterised by elaborate plots and a unique sense of humour.
-0liver Twist (1837-38) and Nicholas Nickleby (1838-39) are periodicals adventure novels centred around the heroes that give title to the book; The Old Curiosity Shop (1840-41) is a sentimental story which moved its readers to tears both in England and in America; Martin Chuzzlewit (1843-44) is party set in America which the writer makes an object of satire; Dombey and Son (1847-48) is about the decline and fall of a proud capitalist who loses his money but finds his heart; David Copperfield (1849-50) is Dickens's most autobiographical novel and revisits his painful childhood; Bleak House (1852-53) offers a satirical portrait of the world around the courts of law; Hard Times (1854) shows the class struggle in industrial society; Little Dorrit (1855-57) is mainly set in the Marshalsea prison where Dickens's father had spent some time; A Tale of Two Cities (1859) takes place in London and in Paris at the time of the French Revolution; Great Expectations (1860-61) is considered Dickens's masterpiece; Our Mutual Friend (1864-68) has a very complicated plot; and finally The Mistery of Edwin Drood, left unfinished in 1870 at the author's death, uses the conventions of the newly-horn genre of crime fiction.
+Oliver Twist (1837-38) and Nicholas Nickleby (1838-39) are periodicals adventure novels centred around the heroes that give title to the book; The Old Curiosity Shop (1840-41) is a sentimental story which moved its readers to tears both in England and in America; Martin Chuzzlewit (1843-44) is party set in America which the writer makes an object of satire; Dombey and Son (1847-48) is about the decline and fall of a proud capitalist who loses his money but finds his heart; David Copperfield (1849-50) is Dickens's most autobiographical novel and revisits his painful childhood; Bleak House (1852-53) offers a satirical portrait of the world around the courts of law; Hard Times (1854) shows the class struggle in industrial society; Little Dorrit (1855-57) is mainly set in the Marshalsea prison where Dickens's father had spent some time; A Tale of Two Cities (1859) takes place in London and in Paris at the time of the French Revolution; Great Expectations (1860-61) is considered Dickens's masterpiece; Our Mutual Friend (1864-68) has a very complicated plot; and finally The Mistery of Edwin Drood, left unfinished in 1870 at the author's death, uses the conventions of the newly-horn genre of crime fiction.

 Dickens also wrote many short stories - the most famous is A Christmas Carol (1843) - and was the editor of two periodicals, Household Words and All the Year Round.